-M.H. acknowledges the stimulating discussions on interlinked feedback loops with Ala Trusina (Copenhagen/Denmark), while he was visiting the Center for Models of Life at Niels Bohr Institute.
-M.H. furthermore acknowledges generous support from the IHÉS guest program for the purposes of this work; A.L. has been a visitor of the ICTS program at Jacobs University during the initial phase of this work.
+M. Hütt acknowledges the stimulating discussions on interlinked feedback loops with Ala Trusina (Copenhagen/Denmark), while he was visiting the Center for Models of Life at Niels Bohr Institute.
+He also acknowledges the generous support from the IHÉS guest program for the purpose of this work; A. Lesne has been a visitor of the ICTS program at Jacobs University during the initial phase of this work.